Nonlinear Algebra and Applications: Algebraic vision

 \begin{proposition}[{\cite[Th\'{e}or\`{e}me 6.4]{Demazure}}] For $m=5$ and generic data $(\xx_1 , \yy_1) , \, \ldots , \, (\xx_5, \yy_5),$ there are exactly $10$ complex matrices $E$ up to scale (i.e.~in $\PP^8$) which satisfy \eqref{eq:5pp}. \end{proposition}

 Nist\'{e}r's five-point algorithm has since seen been incorporated into state-of-the-art 3D reconstruction pipelines, in which typically the initial estimates obtained through RANSAC are further refined with nonlinear least-squares.
 A sizeable literature has also emerged on solving other minimal problems in real-time with specialized solvers based on Gr\"{o}bner bases and resultants (see, e.g.,~\cite{AutoMin,syz}).
-Recently, homotopy continuation methods have played a complementary role, enabling the study of a much wider class of minimal problems than \mbox{before~\cite{TRPLP,PLMP}.}
+Recently, homotopy continuation methods have played a complementary role, enabling the study of a much wider class of minimal problems than \mbox{before~\cite{Kil17,TRPLP,PLMP}.}

 So far, we have barely scratched the surface of how nonlinear algebra can be applied in computer vision.
 Many challenges remain.
-For instance, the classification of {critical sets}, as carried out by~\cite{critical} in the setting of points viewed by projective cameras, gives precise conditions for when the 3D geometry cannot be uniquely recovered.
-This has implications for the stability of reconstruction algorithms.
-The study of these critical sets in other settings remains largely unexplored.
+For instance, the classification of {critical configurations}, as carried out by~\cite{critical} in the setting of points viewed by projective cameras, gives precise conditions for when the 3D geometry cannot be uniquely recovered.
+This has implications for the stability of reconstruction algorithms which are largely unexplored.
 It is also desirable to better understand \emph{semialgebraic} constraints implicit in image formation, such as those which enforce that world points lie in front of the camera~\cite{chiral}.
-Two recent preprints that go in this direction are \cite{APST2020,PST2020}.
+Two recent preprints that go in this direction are \cite{APST2020,PST2020,Max20}.
 For other geometric problems in vision requiring robust estimation, methods based on convex relaxations are popular alternatives to RANSAC, since solutions can often be certified by computing duality gaps.
-The algebraic structures underlying these optimization problems are diverse, often drawing from the {sums of squares hierarchy} as in~\cite{kahl-henrion} or {synchronization} in networks as in~\cite{SESync}.
-We also have not touched on the role of nonlinear algebra in subjects like photometric stereo~\cite{photo}, methods for dynamic scenes~\cite{gpca}, or the wide variety of alternate camera models encountered in practice (e.g.~cameras with {radial distortion}~\cite{radial}).
+The algebraic structures underlying these optimization problems are diverse, often drawing from the {sums of squares hierarchy} as in~\cite{kahl-henrion} or {synchronization} formulations as in~\cite{SESync,Arr16}.
+We have not touched on many of the deeper tools from algebraic geometry appearing in algebraic vision, such as in~\cite{Aho13,Aho14,Flo18,Lie20,Max20}.
+Nor have we addressed the role of nonlinear algebra in applications like photometric stereo~\cite{photo,Hea20}, methods for dynamic scenes~\cite{gpca}, or the wide variety of alternate camera models encountered in practice (e.g.~cameras with {radial distortion}~\cite{radial}).
 These offer many potential directions for future research.